luxfi/docs/docs/learn/lux/intro.md

 - Lux consensus scales to thousands of concurrent validators without suffering performance degradation making it one of the most secure protocols for internet scaling systems.
-- Permissionless and permissioned custom blockchains deployed as an Lux Subnets can include custom rulesets designed to be compliant with legal and jurisdictional considerations.
+- Permissionless and permissioned custom blockchains deployed as a Lux Subnets can include custom rulesets designed to be compliant with legal and jurisdictional considerations.